-The world has encountered the impact of the pandemic and in the UK all businesses, including education have had to respond effectively.
-For Stanmore College, there is a significant risk to our ability to deliver high quality teaching, learning and assessment for our learners with outstanding outcomes.
+The world has encountered the impact of the pandemic and in the UK, all businesses, including education have had to respond effectively.
+For Stanmore College, there remains a risk to our ability to deliver high quality teaching, learning and assessment for our learners with outstanding outcomes.